The 2021 Women in Agile Scholarship Purpose

 - Must complete the full application in its entirety.
 Incomplete applications will be considered ineligible.

-- Must submit the application during the 2020 open award period.
+- Must submit the application during the designated 2021 open award period.

 Any exceptions to the Eligibility Requirements would be reviewed on a case by case basis, with final decision at the discretion of the selection committee.